 Technology has become an integral part of our lives today whether you love or hate it.
 The digital landscape has expanded as more people work remotely and companies resort to online business.
 Although this has opened many opportunities and connected people and processes on a larger scale, there is a rise in cybersecurity threats and digital fraud.

-Recently, major companies across the globe have fallen prey to data breaches and cybercrime.
+Recently, major companies worldwide have fallen victim to data breaches and cybercrime.
 Cyber-attacks have become more sophisticated, especially in the pandemic.
 Hence, IT security is the top priority for IT teams of a majority of organizations.

 Top 10 Cybersecurity threats you should take note of